Two New Books

 This new book is the result of nearly 10 years of edits and revisions based on its use with beginning keyboard percussion students.
 Every effort has been made to ensure that this method approaches the development of keyboard percussion skills in a thoughtful, accessible, and effective manner.

-Available NOW from C. Alan Publications in either a physical or digital format.
+Available NOW from C. Alan Publications.

 Left Edge Percussion Composition Contest